plotly/dash-bio/CONTRIBUTING.md

 #### Step 3: Push to the playground server
 Run `git push [app name]-test master`.
 This will deploy the app on the playground server.
-Test that it works by visiting the URL that is displayed in the console.
+Check that it works by visiting the URL that is displayed in the console.
 Try out a few of the callbacks to make sure that they are working.